redis-field-engineering/dynatrace-activegate-for-redis-enterprise/README.md

 Fill in the values as follows:

-1. Endpoint name: Any name you'd like to use to identify this endpoint.
+1. **Endpoint name**: Any name you'd like to use to identify this endpoint.
-1. User: The username for the Redis Enterprise read-only user account.
+1. **User**: The username for the Redis Enterprise read-only user account.
-1. Password: The password for the Redis Enterprise read-only user account.
+1. **Password**: The password for the Redis Enterprise read-only user account.
-1. State change interval: The frequency at which metrics change on the cluster, in seconds (default: 60).
+1. **State change interval**: The frequency at which metrics change on the cluster, in seconds (default: 60).
-1. URL: The URL for the Redis Enterprise REST API endpoint.
+1. **URL**: The URL for the Redis Enterprise REST API endpoint.
 Include the port (e.g., http://cache.cluster.redis.com:9443)
-1. Event interval: The frequency at which events are logged, in seconds (default: 240).
+1. **Event interval**: The frequency at which events are logged, in seconds (default: 240).
-1. Relative interval: The frequency at which relative metrics are logged, in seconds (default: 60).
+1. **Relative interval**: The frequency at which relative metrics are logged, in seconds (default: 60).

 Now, click *Add endpoint*.
 Then verify that the endpoint's status is *Ok*: